How you are supported

 Putting Students at the Centre of what we do

 We encourage students to be actively involved in the course community and shaping their learning experience.
-We have an Education Rep whose role is to drive development to help improve the student experience and we hold Learning Community Forums in each term where students can provide feedback through their course reps about how the course is going and changes they would like to see.
+We have an Education Rep whose role is to drive development to help improve the student experience and we hold Feedback Forums in each term where students can provide feedback through their course reps about how the course is going and changes they would like to see.

 We have both a peer mentoring scheme and a course society which are entirely student-run and are an integral part of the course community.
 They contribute to and organise a range of interactions and support for students throughout all years of study including pastoral and social opportunities.

 The University provides administrative support for all students through the Student Service Centres on campus.
 This is where you go to amend personal details, deal with issues with module registration, make changes to your course, ask questions about timetabling and exams or to request official documents or letters.

 The Financial Support Team are available at set times around campus to ask questions related to managing you finances and financial support which is available.
 They can help you to plan a budget and can direct you to sources of funding that you might not be aware of.

 The Support and Wellbeing Team are there to provide an alternative to personal tutors and are there to support students in times of crisis and provide a link between students and other support services.